Eating raw eggs: protein in eggs, safety concerns, nutrition, and most nutrient dense eggs.

 I keep my eggs on a counter that's out of direct sunlight - just like the Europeans do with their eggs.

-If you want to get more nutrition from consuming eggs, keep your eggs at the right temperature.
+If you want to get more nutrition from consuming eggs, keep eggs at the right temperature.

 It really does seem to matter!